juniorsundarCasual/TGT/vault/volume-4.chapter-271.md

 "Sis, that's the man..."
 A little girl, maybe a year older than Dora, peeked from behind another girl around Jean's age and said with a low voice.
 "He's the one who got rid of all the bad men."

 "She was sold to a brothel operated by the Beggars' Sect," Kevan clarified.
-"When Sect Leader eradicated those dens of evil, you saved her life as well."
+"When Sect Leader destroyed those dens of evil, you saved her life as well."

 "I did?"
 Guy blurted out.
 In response, the little girl inched closer and handed Guy an opaque, red-velvet cloth that was often used to blindfold (un)willing participants during... adventurous and dramatic activities supplementing the pleasures of the flesh.